Leg cramps are a common and usually harmless condition where the muscles in your leg suddenly become tight and painful.

 Leg cramps can occur for no apparent reason, known as idiopathic leg cramps, or as a symptom or complication of a health condition, known as secondary leg cramps.

-A leg cramp occurs when your muscles suddenly shorten (contract), causing pain in your leg.
-This is called a spasm, and you cannot control the affected muscle.
+During a cramp, your muscles suddenly contract (shorten), causing pain in your leg.
+This is known as a spasm, and you cannot control the affected muscle.

 The cramp can last from a few seconds to 10 minutes.
 When the spasm passes, you will be able to control the affected muscle again.

-See Leg cramps – causes for more information about the possible causes of secondary leg cramps.
+Read more about the causes of leg cramps.

 When to see your GP